DEX3333/Completion-Exemplar-Card-v1/Completion-Exemplar-Card-v1.md

 ## Modeled Artifact Format

-**Completion Exemplar Card**
+**Public Contributor Conversion Page / Adoption-Flow Explainer**

-This exemplar models a real Task Node completion path using the main Post Fiat Task Node mechanism:
+This exemplar models a previously rewarded public-facing Post Fiat artifact format: the Discord Contributor Adoption Flow v1.

+The prior artifact is used only as the model for what a completed public-artifact contribution looks like.
+It is not being resubmitted as the new deliverable.

-**Context → Tasks → Proof → Reputation → Rewards**
+This new deliverable is the Completion Exemplar Card v1: a single annotated page showing how a completed Task Node contribution moves from Context → Tasks → Proof → Reputation → Rewards.

-The goal is not to explain all of Post Fiat.

-The goal is to make one completed Task Node contribution pattern concrete and safe for a newcomer to imitate.

 ---

 ## Finished-State Signal